ibm-cloud-docs/direct-link/direct-link-july-policy-change.md

 * The Oslo local market will now include the Stockholm PoP.
 * The Sydney local market will now include the Perth PoP.
 * The Hong Kong local market will include the Taipei PoP once launched.
-* The Tokyo local market will include the Osaka PoP once launched.
+* The Tokyo local market will include the Osaka PoP.
 * The Chennai local market will include the Mumbai PoP once launched.

 These changes are outlined in tables found at: https://cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#expanded-ibm-direct-link-local-markets